 At the start of refuelling with petrol, the tank is filled with petrol vapour.
-When petrol flows in the tank, the petrol vapour is emitted (Bernouilleprincipal).
+When petrol flows in the tank, the petrol vapour is emitted (Bernouille-principal).
 Therefore, during refuelling, petrol is emitted into the air.
 In the Netherlands, measures were implemented to reduce the emission of petrol.
-These stage 1 and stage 2 measures were implemented in 2000 and 2005 respectively.
-From 2005, the expulsion losses have been settled at 1.27 kt.
-Because the amount of petrol for transportation has not changed (5.5 billion litres according to statline.CBS.nl) the expulsion losses have been constant for years.
+These measures were implemented in 2000 and 2005 respectively.